Ymbelydredd / Radiation

 - Ionising Radiation (Open Sources) (due to the technical nature of this Policy translation is delayed)

-The following Policy Standard was approved by the University Health and Safety Committee on 21st May 2010.
 The Policy Standard should also be read in conjunction with the Information Sheet that contains specific guidance on ethics approval for various types of projects.

 - Use of X-Ray Sets